orfranco/AbeltonXsens/README.md

+## Overview
-AbeltonXsens - this Repository is used to track the DataAnalyzer and the Plugin Modules
+AbeltonXsens - this Repository is used to track 'DataAnalyzer' and 'Plugin' Modules!

-Installation-Guide:
+## Installation-Guide:
 1. open a new VisualStudio C++ project.
 2. open terminal in VisualStudio.
 3. write in terminal step by step: